jkundycki/dsc-mod-1-project-v2-1-online-ds-ft-120919/README.md

 **Findings**

 After examining the release months of the top margin movie genres (Drama, Comedy, Horror) against all the movies for those same genres, I found that top profit margin horror movies tended to be released in October, top profit margin drama movies tended to be released in June and November compared to all movies of those genres.
-Top profit margin comedy movies tended to be released in June and July like their counterparts, but tended to trend towards those months more strongly than their counterparts.
+Top profit margin comedy movies tended to be released in June and July, much like their counterparts, but tended to trend towards the months of June and July more strongly.

 **Recommendations**
 * Collect genre information for all movies